-There is nothing cozier than stopping for a hot drink while it’s raining in Porto.
+There is nothing cozier than stopping for a hot drink on a rainy day in Porto.
 Thankfully, the city is full of teahouses and coffee shops like Fábrica Coffee Roasters (Rua de José Falcão, 122) which has a stunning interior, serves good coffee and yummy paninis.

 Go book shopping

-One of the best things you can do when it’s raining in Porto is to get a new book and read it while sitting in a local coffee shop absorbing the culture.
-So don’t waste a rainy day sitting at home, go book shopping!
+One of the best things you can do on a rainy day in Porto is to get a new book and read it while sitting in a local coffee shop absorbing the culture.
+So don’t waste a rainy day sitting at your hotel, go book shopping!

-For comic book fans, you can head out to Mundo Fantasma (Shopping Center Brasília, 1º Andar – Loja 509 / 510) for hundreds of comic books.
-Another option would be to browse books written in English on Bertrand website and reserve them at a location near you.
+For comic book fans, head to Mundo Fantasma (Shopping Center Brasília, 1st floor – Store 509 / 510) for hundreds of comic books.
+Another option is to browse books written in English on Bertrand website and reserve them at a location near you.

 Don’t forget Porto’s famous book fair is held at the Crystal Palace gardens in September.
 There, you can get many books for a reasonable price.